A Simple Spectral Algorithm for Recovering Planted Partitions: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the anonymous reviewers of previous versions of our paper for pointing us to relevant past work and for calling our attention to the fact that the iterations of Algorithm~\ref{alg} cannot be handled independently, as we attempted to do in v1 of our paper (\url{http://arxiv.org/abs/1503.00423v1}).
-We fix this mistake in this updated version by ``preprocessing the randomness'' as discussed in Sections~\ref{intro},~\ref{sec:algsection}, and~\ref{sec:clusteridproof}.
+We would like to thank the anonymous reviewers of this and previous versions of our paper for pointing us to relevant past work and for calling our attention to the fact that the iterations of Algorithm~\ref{alg} cannot be handled independently.
+The latter issue fixed herein by ``preprocessing the randomness'' as discussed in Sections~\ref{sec:algsection} and~\ref{sec:clusteridproof}.